 In every case, parents used technological tools to document agreements and maintain records of conversations regarding the child’s schedule, whereabouts and welfare.
 All parents agreed that the advantage of communicating via tools that enable parents to control personal information and maintain boundaries proved helpful, and in some cases allowed a greater flow of information regarding shared parenting.

 If you are separating or divorcing, speak to a child custody attorney about communicating with your ex.
 Your attorney can help you employ the many tools available to today’s parents.
-Call the Buffalo, NY Law Offices of Randy S. Margulis and Associates at 716.886.9600 or contact us online.
+Call the Buffalo, NY Law Offices of Randy S. Margulis at 716.886.9600 or contact us online.